timdiels/soylent-recipes/docs/developer_documentation.rst

 overshooting the min.
 A reasonable approximation.
 Other than that the choice of 1.1 is fairly arbitrary.
 E.g. would 1.2 be better or what about 1.05?

-When no max and no min.
-This should appear also in minimize or it's pretty much unconstrained then.
-Hence, don't treat it as a min-max case,
+Remember that a nutrient has either a max or a min constraint, or both.

 When has min and max -> pseudo-target= (min+max)/2